rahulkr0407/GitHub-Profile-Finder/README.md

 # GitHub-Profile-Finder
-TWelcome to the GitHub Finder Application!
+Welcome to the GitHub Finder Application!
 This simple web application allows users to search for GitHub profiles and view relevant information about users and their repositories.
 The application is built using HTML, CSS, and JavaScript.